Interstate 95: 21st century

 Until 2018, a gap existed on I-95 within New Jersey.
 From Pennsylvania, I-95 entered the state on the Scudder Falls Bridge and continued east to US 1 in Lawrence Township.
 Here, I-95 abruptly ended and transitioned into I-295.
-From New York, I-95 entered the state on the George Washington Bridge and followed the New Jersey Turnpike south to exit 6, ran along an extension of the turnpike, and ended on the Delaware River–Turnpike Toll Bridge at the Pennsylvania state line, where the route transitioned into I-276.
-This discontinuity was caused by the 1983 cancelation of the Somerset Freeway, a planned alignment of I-95 further inland from the turnpike.
+From New York, I-95 entered the state on the George Washington Bridge and followed the New Jersey Turnpike south to exit 6, ran along the Pearl Harbor Memorial Extension, and ended on the Delaware River–Turnpike Toll Bridge at the Pennsylvania state line, where the route transitioned into the Pennsylvania Turnpike (I-276).
+This discontinuity was caused by the 1983 cancellation of the Somerset Freeway, a planned alignment of I-95 further inland from the New Jersey Turnpike.
 In order to close the gap, an interchange was constructed where I-95 crosses the Pennsylvania Turnpike in Bristol Township, Pennsylvania.
 After the first components of the interchange opened on September 22, 2018, I-95 was rerouted onto the Pennsylvania Turnpike, meeting up with where I-95 previously ended at the state line.
 This project closed the last remaining gap in the route.
 The former section of I-95 between the Pennsylvania Turnpike and US 1 in Lawrence became an extension of I-295.
 The interchange with the Pennsylvania Turnpike will be expanded in the future, connecting northbound I-95 with the westbound turnpike and the eastbound turnpike with southbound I-95.

 In the 21st century, several large projects between Richmond, Virginia, and New Jersey have aimed to decrease congestion along the corridor.
-The reconstruction of the Springfield Interchange in Northern Virginia, just outside Washington DC helped to ease traffic at the intersection of I-95, I-495, and I-395, and surrounding interchanges.
+The reconstruction of the Springfield Interchange in Northern Virginia, just outside Washington, D.C. helped to ease traffic at the intersection of I-95, I-495, and I-395, and surrounding interchanges.
 The Springfield Interchange is one of the busiest highway junctions on the East Coast, serving between 400,000 and 500,000 vehicles per day.
 With the exception of high-occupancy toll (HOT) lanes on the Capital Beltway (I-495/I-95), this project was completed in July 2007.
 A few miles to the east was another major project: the Woodrow Wilson Bridge replacement.
 The bridge carries I-95/I-495 over the Potomac River.
 The former Woodrow Wilson Bridge, which has since been demolished, was a six-lane bridge that was severely overcapacity.
 The new bridge is actually two bridges with a total of 12 lanes; five in each direction, with an additional lane in each direction for future use (rapid-bus or train).
 This project was completed with the 10 lanes opened on December 13, 2008, greatly reducing the traffic delays on the beltway.
 The lanes are divided into two through lanes and three local lanes in each direction.
 About 30 mi north of the Wilson Bridge, and about 20 mi south of Baltimore near Laurel, Maryland, construction on a large new interchange began in 2008, was scheduled for completion in late 2011, and opened to traffic on November 9, 2014, which connects I-95 to Maryland Route 200 (MD 200).